Intersteller-AI/About-Me/README.md

 <h3>Dogs vs cats</h3>
 </a>

-- In this notebook i used the data from [kaggle](https://www.kaggle.com/competitions/dogs-vs-cats) competion.
+- In this notebook i used the data from <a href="https://www.kaggle.com/competitions/dogs-vs-cats">kaggle</a> competion.
 - In this dataset there are two classes (Dogs and Cats) we need classfy them.
 So, for this i have created a classifier with the help of tensorflow and keras.
-- Here's the [link](https://www.kaggle.com/code/priyanshusahu23/dogs-vs-cats) of the project.
+- Here's the <a href="https://www.kaggle.com/code/priyanshusahu23/dogs-vs-cats">link</a> of the project.

 ***